Students will learn a variety of interviewing skills including attending, questioning,

 Type: Textbook, ISBN: 9780134005140

 Computer with speakers and Internet access is required for this course.
-You will also need the following:
+You will also need

 - Access to video recording equipment for the skills demonstration assignments

 - A partner for each of the skills demonstration video assignments

 To successfully complete this course, you must achieve a passing grade of 50% or higher on

 the overall course.
 Students using this course to satisfy any TRU Social Service Worker

 Program requirements must achieve a minimum of 60% on the overall course.
 The following table